 - 13. Lots to be serviced must have a minimum of ten (10) feet of deeded frontage along a public or private right-of-way which contains a water main extension. - 14.
 In accordance with current state laws, rules and regulations, blue warning tape is required on all water service installations.
 Warning tape will be installed no less than 12 inches and no more than 18 inches above each service pipe. - 15.
-Copper trace wire or blue warning tape manufactured for trace application shall be installed above plastic pipe to assist with future identification of the pipe's location. - 16.
-For service pipe 2 inches and smaller, all fittings from the corporation stop in the main up to and including the service valve on the upstream (street) side of the meter should be flared or Iron Pipe Size (I.P.S.) thread connections only. - 17.
-In all cases, soldered connections will not be allowed anywhere along the service line from the corporation stop at the main up to the point where the service enters the place of use and within the meter setting. - 18.
-In no case will connections be allowed on the service pipe upstream of a water meter. - 19.
-Check valves, pressure reducing valves, backflow prevention devices, booster pumps and other such equipment must be located downstream of the meter. - In cases where the length of service pipe exceeds 300 feet from the curb valve to the building, the RWA may allow the use of polyethylene tubing. - 21.
-Polythyelene tubing may not be used within 500 feet of any landfill area or any area with underground fuel tanks.
+Copper trace wire or blue warning tape manufactured for trace application shall be installed above plastic pipe to assist with future identification of the pipe's location. - 16.For underground service pipe 2 inches and smaller, all new fittings from the corporation stop in the main up to and including the service valve on the upstream (street) side of the meter shall be flared, iron pipe size (I.P.S.) thread or compression connection fittings.
+Interior exposed fittings shall be flared or Iron Pipe Size (I.P.S.) thread connections only. - 16.17.
+In all cases, soldered connections will not be allowed anywhere along the service line from the corporation stop at the main up to the point where the service enters the place of use and within the metersetting. - 17.18.
+In no case will connections be allowed on the service pipe upstream of a water meter. - 18.19.
+Check valves, pressure reducing valves, backflow prevention devices, booster pumps and other such equipment must be located downstream of the meter. - 19.20.
+In cases where the length of service pipe exceeds 300 feet from the curb valve to the building, the RWA may allow the use ofpolyethylene tubing. - 20.21.
+Polyethylene tubing may not be used within 500 feet of any landfill area or any area with underground fuel tanks.

-(N) MATERIAL SPECIFICATION
+(M) MATERIAL SPECIFICATIONS